groupcache/groupcache-go/README.md

 Holds the cache that makes up the "group" which can be shared with other instances of group cache.
 Each `groupcache.Instance` must create the same group using the same group name.
 Group names are how a "group" cache is accessed by other peers in the cluster.

+### groupcache.Cache
+Is the cache implementation used for both the "hot" and "main" caches.
+The "main cache" stores items the local group "owns" and the "hot cache" stores items this instance has retrieved from a remote peer.
+The "main cache" is 7/8th the size of the max bytes requested when calling `Instance.NewGroup()`.
+The "hot cache" is 1/8th the size of the "main cache".

+Third party cache implementations can be used by providing an `Options.CacheFactory` function which returns the third party initialized cache of the requested size.
+Groupcache includes an optional [Otter](https://maypok86.github.io/otter/) cache implementation which provides high concurrency performance improvements.
+See the Otter section for details on usage.

 ### transport.Transport
 Is an interface which is used to communicate with other peers in the cluster.
 The groupcache project provides